ABOUT

 View Mr. Eaton’s biography and access press kit below.

+In the 2025/2026 season, Mr. Eaton sang the role of Oleskii in a workshop presentation of The Mothers of Kherson at The Metropolitan Opera, to be premiered in their 2027/2028 season.
+He made his company debut with Houston Grand Opera, returning to the role of William Dale in Silent Night, and at Shreveport Opera in the title role of Don Giovanni.
 Charles returned to Wolf Trap Opera in the summer of 2025 as a Filene Artist to make role debuts as Il Conte in Le nozze di Figaro, Dancaïre in Carmen, and his debut with the National Symphony Orchestra as baritone soloist in Carmina Burana.
 His portrayal of Il Conte was praised by Opera News, who stated that “his singing was excellent, displaying fluid and meaningful phrasing as well as an effortless delivery.”
 His 2024/2025 season also included a return to Minnesota Opera for his role debut as Mercutio in Roméo et Juliette, a role and company debut as Silvio in Pagliacci with Pensacola Opera, and a debut of the title role in Don Giovanni with Madison Opera.

 In the summer of 2024, Mr. Eaton made his company and role debut as Brother in Seven Deadly Sins at Wolf Trap Opera.
-His subsequent role debut in Silent Night garnered the following praise from Washington Post: “...my favorite performance came from baritone Charles H. Eaton, whose Ponchel was powerfully sung, endearingly acted and endowed with an easy humanity…” He also returned to the prestigious Isaac Stern Auditorium at Carnegie Hall as baritone soloist in the Duruflé Requiem.
+His subsequent role debut in Silent Night garnered the following praise from Washington Post: “...my favorite performance came from baritone Charles H. Eaton, whose Ponchel was powerfully sung, endearingly acted and endowed with an easy humanity…” He also returned to the prestigious Isaac Stern Auditorium at Carnegie Hall as baritone soloist in the Duruflé Requiem

 Charles graduated the Minnesota Opera Resident Artist program in the spring of 2024, where he received great acclaim for his “beautiful, deep voice” and “astonishingly chameleonic” performances as Sam in Trouble in Tahiti, Schaunard in La bohème, Argante in Rinaldo, and Masetto in Don Giovanni.
 Mr. Eaton made his Carnegie Hall debut in the summer of 2023 as the baritone soloist in the Fauré Requiem, and received third place in the Houston Saengerbund Competition.